velodrome-finance/contracts/VOTINGESCROW.md

 same time.
 If there are multiple writes to a token's UserPoint or the GlobalPoint in one block, it will overwrite the prior point.
 Points retrieved from the user point history and global point history will always have unique timestamps.
 For user points and global points, the first checkpoint at index 0 is always empty.
 The first point is written to index 1.
+A UserPoints for a certain `tokenId` will always have a unique timestamp and block number.
+The same is true for GlobalPoints.

 (Voting) checkpoints have several valid states:
 - `Checkpoint(ts, owner, 0, 0)` when an nft is not delegating (i.e. in normal / normal permanent / locked / managed permanent state and is not delegating) and has not been delegated to.